<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 About the Author

-, Product Manager, has worked in the technology industry for over 15 years, in roles ranging from software integration, customer support, project management and product management.
+, Product Manager Expert, has worked in the technology industry for over 15 years, in roles ranging from software integration, customer support, project management and product management.
 His work experience spans start-up size companies all the way through large enterprises such as GE (GE Transportation) and Allstate (Allstate Identity Protection).
 Curiosity and a deep love of learning are the key ingredients in Erick's outlook on work and life in general.

 StrongDM logo